hardik1975/hardik1975/README.md

 # 💫 About Me:
 **`Electronics Hobbyist`**<br>
 I am an Electrical & Electronics Engineer👨‍💻 by day and a Maker👨‍🏭🔩 by night.
-Like Rancho, I love❤️ teardowns, rebuilding stuff, and watching how-to videos on the internet.
+I love teardowns, rebuilding stuff, and watching how-to videos on the internet.

 ## 🌐 Socials: